PrashamTrivedi/MongoObsidianNotes/PSTT/Design Skills and Advanced Features.md

 	- E.g. An actor changing their name should be updated in movies.
 		- Like Ellen Page changed to Elliot Page is reflected in all their movies
 - If Parent Document only needs some information about child which is rarely changed consider partial embedding with `_id` of child to query other data.
 	- E.g. A players' name, height, national team etc does not change even if they change clubs, places or even appearances.
-In such case the unchanging information can be embedded, also we should have `_id` of the player in embedded document so that we can link or aggregate all data of the player.
+In such case the unchanging information can be embedded, also we should have `_id` of the player in embedded document so that we can link or aggregate all data of the player. ^subsetPattern
 - If searching within the children are essential, consider embedding.
 - Even if embedding, consider adding `_id` field of child to access whole document of child. #recommendation